SpectraCollab/metadata_repo/streamlitapp/readme.md

 `streamlit run myApp.py`

-The webpage should automatically open on your default browser.
+The webpage should automatically open on your default browser. **(Note, if it is your first time using Streamlit, you may be prompted to enter your email.
+You don't have to.
+Instead just leave the email field blank and press enter)**